neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 However, there is something else we must account for: if the array was in reverse, it wouldn't be considered "well-shuffled" (it's far from sorted, but it's not really jumbled up) and correlation would give us a value of $-1$.
 This is fine because it isn't $0$ (which would indicate complete disorder), but it would be better to restrict all our values within the positive range of $[0, 1]$.
 To avoid dealing with negative numbers, we square the value we obtain for the correlation.
 This particular number is used a lot in inferential statistics and has a special name: [the coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination).
 Although this number has a few different interpretations, we ignore most of these as they do not apply to our framework.
 However, we must acknowledge the relevance this metric has (henceforth referred to as $r^2$) in describing the disorder within a set of data.

-# 6. Comparison and Individual Analyses
+# 6. Comparisons and Individual Analyses

 As mentioned a number of times above, a testing framework was also constructed to aid in the comparison and analyses of the different algorithms.
 The framework allows us to execute a number of different *runs*, each of which perform a set of specific *cycles*.
 In this case, a run refers to different shufflings of records for a given $(N, P)$, while a cycle refers to a set of attempts (for all algorithms) to sort a certain shuffle.
 Multiple cycles ensure that we account for the actual time it takes each algorithm to sort a given array (in case outliers of bad timing happen to be present); runs allow us to be confident that the times we're getting aren't for a particularly "good" or "bad" shuffle (the shuffle wasn't unlikely).
 If this still isn't clear, the pseudocode below should elucidate what I mean: